-The MA in Asian Languages and Civilizations may be pursued in one of four different tracks: Chinese Language and Literature, Japanese Language and Literature, Chinese Language and Civilization, and Japanese Language and Civilization.
+The MA in Asian Languages and Civilizations may be pursued with a specialization in Chinese or Japanese.
 Graduate students work in a broad interdisciplinary context, requiring a study of literary, historical, and cultural texts across the millennia of Chinese and Japanese written materials.

 The PhD in Asian Languages and Civilizations offers specializations in Chinese or Japanese with concentrations in literary and/or cultural studies of either the pre-modern or modern periods.